vanviethieuanh/resume/README.md

 # Summary

 Experienced DevOps consultant with a strong focus on cloud services and infrastructure automation.
-Proficient in Terraform, Azure Services, Azure DevOps, and C#, with deep expertise in OAuth and OIDC configurations.
+Proficient in Terraform, Azure Services, Azure DevOps, and Python, with deep expertise in OAuth and OIDC configurations.
 Passionate about developing scalable and secure systems, and eager to contribute to dynamic environments leveraging cutting-edge technologies.

 # Experiences